Tradition | Excellence | Opportunity

 The Learning Support Co-ordinator, School Counsellor, Grade Heads and Subject Teachers (especially those tasked with the responsibility of Academic Support) work together to facilitate sound communication and co-operation between all those involved in teaching, monitoring progress and meeting students’ needs.

-Support classes in English, Afrikaans and Mathematics Grades 8 – 12 and support classes in Physical Sciences, Accounting and CAT for Grades 10 – 12.
+Support classes in English, Afrikaans and Mathematics Grades 8 – 12 and support classes in Physical Sciences, Accounting, Life Sciences and EGD for Grades 10 – 12.

 To assist students in their studies

 by trying to eliminate barriers to learning

 providing a safe place to learn and question,